 - ECONOMIC: What will be the cost of the line and impact on taxpayers? - HOUSING: Will light rail affect property values for nearby homeowners and if so, how? - QUALITY OF LIFE: Will construction disrupt current neighborhoods or businesses? - PUBLIC SAFETY: What has the existing light rail line done to public safety, accidents or crime?

-Pontauxchats - Tramway Strasbourg Broglie - GNU Free Documentation License there would be a different set of questions based on the interests and needs of the audience for business news:
+Pontauxchats - Tramway Strasbourg Broglie - GNU Free Documentation License

+If the story was being written for a business news segment there would be a different set of questions based on the interests and needs of the audience for business news: